practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 #### Squeak

-[Squeak](https://squeak.org/) is a Smalltalk environment created by the original Smalltalk-80 team.
+[Squeak](https://squeak.org/) is a Smalltalk environment created by the original Smalltalk-80 team, initially published in 1996.

 Latest release (as of May 2026): https://files.squeak.org/trunk/Squeak6.1alpha-23704-64bit/

 Running script _$ squeak.sh_ starts the "Smalltalk programming system", where configurations can be done initially.

+Front-end development can be done with [SqueakJS](https://squeak.js.org/) to run unmodified Smalltalk images (and Pharo and Cuis, too).

 #### Pharo